Moong Dal Dosa ( Idlis and Dosas )

 by Tarla Dalal

-Made of par-boiled rice and moong dal, soaked, ground and fermented, these dosas have a deliciously homely flavour and enticing crispness, which only fermented batter can bring about.
+Made of par-boiled rice and moong dal, soaked, ground and fermented, these green moong dal dosas have a deliciously homely flavour and enticing crispness, which only fermented batter can bring about.

-- Wash and soak the moong dal and par-boiled rice in enough water in a deep bowl for at least 3 hours.
+- To make moong dal dosa, wash and soak the moong dal and par-boiled rice in enough water in a deep bowl for at least 3 hours.
 Drain.

 - Combine the moong dal and par-boiled rice in a mixer and blend till smooth using approx. 1¼ cups of water.